 Driving gives you:

-- Freedom to stop at any lookout or local shop
+- Freedom to stop at any lookout, farm stand, or hidden trail that catches your eye

-- Control of the playlist and pace—no schedules but your own
+- Control of your playlist, pace, and mood—no timetables, just your own adventure

 Starting Point: Richmond